knickodem/kfa/README.md

 # kfa: K-Fold Cross Validation For Factor Analysis

-**kfa** provides utilities for examining the dimensionality of a set of variables to foster scale and instrument development.
+**kfa** provides utilities for examining the dimensionality of a set of variables to foster scale development.
 Harnessing a k-fold cross validation approach, **kfa** helps researchers compare possible factor structures and identify which structures are plausible and replicable across samples.

 ## Installation